-If you’ve ever shopped online for work boots or other shoes, you may have come across terms unfamiliar to you.
-What exactly is a Goodyear welt and what does it have to do with your feet?
-What does a fiberglass shank do anyway?
+If you’ve ever shopped online for work boots or other shoes, you’ve probably come across unfamiliar vocabulary.
+What exactly is a Goodyear welt, & what does it have to do with your feet?
+What’s a fiberglass shank do, anyway?
 To help take out some of the guesswork for you, we’ve defined 20 commonly used footwear terms below.

-Alloy Safety Toe: Comparable to a protective steel toe when it comes to safety, but it is lighter and allows for the toes to have more room.
+Alloy Safety Toe: Comparable to a protective steel toe when it comes to safety, but it’s lighter & gives your toes slightly more wiggle room.

-Anti-Fatigue Technology: Helps to absorb shock and return energy to the foot to keep them comfortable throughout the entire day.
+Anti-Fatigue Technology: Helps to absorb shock & return energy to your feet to keep them comfortable throughout the entire day.

-ANSI: The American National Standards Institute (ANSI) oversees the creation and use of thousands of norms and guidelines that directly impact businesses in nearly every sector, including footwear and protective workwear.
+ANSI: The American National Standards Institute (ANSI) oversees the creation & use of thousands of norms & guidelines that directly impact businesses in nearly every sector – including footwear & protective workwear.

 Bar Tacks: Short thread reinforcements for stress points.

-Cement Construction: In this construction, the upper is cemented to the combined midsole/outsole unit.
-This process helps cut weight and provides a narrower profile for the boot.
+Cement Construction: In this construction, the upper is cemented to the combined midsole/outsole unit; this process helps cut weight while providing a narrower profile for your boots.

-Composite Toe: This type of toe protects feet when non-metallic footwear is required.
-Composite toe footwear must be replaced after being involved in any footwear-related accidents.
+Composite Toe: This type of toe protects your feet when non-metallic footwear is required.
+[Composite toe footwear must be replaced after being involved in any footwear-related accidents.]

-Direct Attach Construction: In this construction, outsole is bonded directly to the fibers of the upper to add flexibility and durability.
+Direct Attach Construction: In this construction, the outsole is bonded directly to the fibers of the upper to add flexibility plus durability.

-Expanded Rubber: A material that offers a high degree of compressibility and recovers quickly upon release from compression because air can pass freely between its cells.
+Expanded Rubber: A material that offers a high degree of compressibility & recovers quickly upon release from compression because air can pass freely between its cells.

-Fiberglass Shank: The shank is a part of the supportive structure between the insole and outsole.
-A shank made of fiberglass is best for someone who wears their work boots for hours of the day; gives the arch extra support.
+Fiberglass Shank: The shank is a part of the supportive structure between the insole & outsole; a shank made of fiberglass is best for someone who wears their work boots for hours of the day; gives the arch extra support.

-Goodyear/Leather Welt: In this construction, a welt (ribbon of leather or rubber) is stitched to the boot upper, insole, and lining in one operation.
-Then the outsole is stitched to the bottom of the welt.
-Goodyear Welt boots are extremely tough.
-They provide excellent traction and the best lateral stability of all boots.
+Goodyear/Leather Welt: In this construction, a welt (ribbon of leather or rubber) is stitched to the boot upper, insole, & lining in one operation; then, the outsole is stitched to the bottom of the welt; Goodyear Welt work boots are extremely tough – they provide excellent traction & superior lateral stability.

-Gore-Tex: A state-of-the-art fabric liner that offers the highest performance in durable, waterproof, breathable footwear technology.
-GORE-TEX® has over 9 billion holes per square inch that prevents water from getting to your feet while allowing sweat vapor to pass through keeping your feet dry and comfortable.
+Gore-Tex: A state-of-the-art fabric liner that offers the highest performance in durable, waterproof, breathable footwear technology; Gore-Tex® has over 9 billion pores per square inch that prevent water from getting to your feet while allowing sweat vapor to pass through keeping your feet dry & comfortable all day.

-Nubuck: An effect that is done to the grain side of leather making it soft.
-The brushing also makes the leather even more absorbent than other leathers.
-It is often mistaken for suede, but is stronger.
+Nubuck: An effect that’s done to the grain side of leather making it soft, the brushing also makes the leather even more absorbent than other leather; it’s often mistaken for suede, but it’s stronger.

-OrthoLite: An open cell polyurethane base foam.
-The unique open cell structure of OrthoLite enables air to travel through and around the insole creating a cooler environment inside the shoe and aiding in moisture transport.
-It includes a patented biocide to fight fungus and bacteria.
-It can be washed without losing its biocidal properties.
+OrthoLite: An open cell polyurethane base foam; the unique open cell structure of OrthoLite enables air to travel through & around the insole, creating a cooler environment inside the shoe & aiding in moisture transport; it includes a patented biocide to fight fungus & bacteria; it can be washed without losing its biocidal properties.

-Tread Pattern: Either aggressive or smooth/minimal; helps create traction and stability.
+Tread Pattern: Either aggressive or smooth/minimal; helps create traction & stability.

-Vibram® Static Dissipative Outsole: Made to protect you from any static build up around you.
-If a person works in a heavy static environment, wearing work shoes or boots that have this outsole will keep them protected.
+Vibram® Static Dissipative Outsole: Made to protect you from static build up around you; if a person works in a heavy static environment, wearing work shoes or boots that have this outsole will keep them protected.

-Our full footwear glossary can be found here.
-Now that you’re equipped with all the right vocab, head over to WorkingPerson.com to find the footwear that’s best for you.
-We carry a wide selection of popular brands like Wolverine, Timberland PRO and more.
+Now that you’re equipped with all of the right vocabulary, head over to WorkingPerson.com to find the footwear that’s best for you.
+We carry a wide selection of popular brands like Wolverine, Timberland PRO, & more.